Coronavirus: Attendance not compulsory for students allowed back to school in May

 In response to calls to cancel the national exams, Mr Ong said these exams are "essential education activities".

-"Preparation and taking of national examinations... (is) regarded as very important to many parents and students as they affect future education postings."
+"Preparation and taking of national examinations... (are) regarded as very important to many parents and students as they affect future education postings."

 Mr Ong noted that not all teachers are involved as only a fraction of students will be invited back to school.